WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 - One of the best ways to do this, is to make sure that you have the seed phrase stored in a fireproof manner, at multiple locations.

-The seed phrase is so important to your wallet, that even if you need to write it down on a few pieces paper at first to put in different locations, please do so, but for the love of crypto get a solid seed phrase storage solution ASAP.
+The seed phrase is so important to your wallet, that even if you need to write it down on a few pieces paper (this is called a paper wallet) at first to put in different locations, please do so, but for the love of crypto get a solid seed phrase storage solution ASAP.

 ```yml
 One product stands out as a top pick for me in this regard: